-- REDD+ has implied development of rules for restricted/managed use of forest resources - e.g., limitations on conversion of forestland to agriculture, charcoal making, collection of fuelwood, logging and grazing. - The content of these rules was largely determined by local needs and ecosystem characteristics. - Sustainable use (logging and charcoal making) is instituted in some pilots. - There are serious challenges regarding ensuring that rules are abided by.
+- REDD+ has implied development of rules for restricted/managed use of forest resources - e.g., limitations on conversion of forestland to agriculture, charcoal making, collection of fuelwood, logging and grazing. - The content of these rules was largely determined by local needs and ecosystem characteristics. - Some pilots differentiate between protected (REDD+) forests and utilization forests. - Sustainable use (logging and charcoal making) is instituted in some pilots. - There are serious challenges regarding ensuring that rules are abided by.

 Most pilot projects have defined a set of restrictions on the use of forest resources, including regulations of agricultural expansion.
-Exceptions include the DRC pilots, which started late and are much delaye Beginning with Brazil, we note that the federal stat shifted its focus from less extraction to more protect around the turn of the century.
-Many of the actions ensure forest protection has still been dependent or the engagement of states.
-In that respect, the State Amazonas and Bradesco Bank created the Fundaçã Amazonas Sustentável (FAS) in 2007.
-It was design to undertake investments to improve the quality of of local populations and the conservation of forests in protected areas in the state by the implementatio of a state-owned payment scheme for environment services called Bolsa Floresta.
+Exceptions include the DRC pilots, which started late and are much delayed.
+Beginning with Brazil, we note that the federal state shifted its focus from less extraction to more protection around the turn of the century.
+Many of the actions to ensure forest protection has still been dependent on the engagement of states.
+In that respect, the State of Amazonas and Bradesco Bank created the Fundação Amazonas Sustentável (FAS) in 2007.
+It was designated to undertake investments to improve the quality of life of local populations and the conservation of forests in protected areas in the state by the implementation of a state-owned payment scheme for environmental services called Bolsa Floresta.
 Since 2008, FAS was authorized to manage and implement the program together with the State of Amazonas (i.e., State Secretary of Environment).